© millerstown.org 2026

 p.m. at the Millerstown Boro office on the 4th Thursday of

-revitalize the borough of Millerstown while preserving its
+the borough of Millerstown while preserving its historical

 Millerstown is a small rural community in northeastern